ETHEL MCKAY (1932 - 2020) - Obituary

 She was a member of St. John Lutheran Church, where she was involved with WELCA, the Altar Guild, the bell choir, and the Friendship Club.

-In addition to her parents, she was preceded in death by her husband, Robert McKay on July 7, 2019 and whom she wed June 23, 1951 in Brighton Township.
-She was also preceded in death by her daughter, Robin Stewart; and two sisters, Reba Hull and Jean McClung.
+In addition to her parents, she was preceded in death by her husband, Robert McKay on July 7, 2019, whom she wed June 23, 1951, in Brighton Township.
+She was also preceded in death by her daughter, Robin Stewart and two sisters, Reba Hull and Jean McClung.

 A memorial service will be announced at a later date.